Skip to content

 Locktime

-If the locktime is in the past and a tag refund is present, the Proof is spendable only if a valid signature by one of the the refund pubkeys is provided in Proof.witness.signatures and, depending on the signature flag, in BlindedMessage.witness.signatures.
+If the locktime tag is in the past and the refund tag is present, the Proof is spendable only if a valid signature is given by at least ONE of the refund pubkeys.

 Complex Example

-This is an example secret that locks a Proof with a Pay-to-Pubkey (P2PK) condition that requires 2-of-3 signatures from the public keys in the data field and the pubkeys tag.
-If the timelock has passed, the Proof becomes spendable with a single signature from the public key in the refund tag.
-The signature flag sigflag indicates that signatures are necessary on the inputs and the outputs of a transaction.
+This is an example Secret that locks a Proof with a Pay-to-Pubkey (P2PK) condition that requires 2-of-3 signatures from the public keys in the data field and the pubkeys tag.
+If the timelock has passed, the Proof becomes spendable with a single signature from ONE of the two public keys in the refund tag.
+The signature flag sigflag indicates that signatures are necessary on the inputs and the outputs of the transaction this Proof is spent by.

 [